almibe/ligature-specification/wander.md

 # Wander

+This document assumes you are familiar with Ligature's data model and text format.

-Wander is a scripting language for working with knowledge graphs in Ligature.
+Wander is a scripting language for working with Ligature's Semantic Networks.
 It takes inspiration from several programming paradigms including functional programming, logic programming, and declarative programming.
-While Wander's focus is on working with Ligature it can be used as a general scripting language as well.
+While Wander's focus is on working with Ligature it can be used as a general purpose scripting language as well.

 ## Status